 Disability Insurance Income Replacement Calculator

-Calculates the monthly disability insurance benefit you need to maintain your lifestyle if illness or injury prevents you from working.
-Use it when purchasing an individual disability policy or reviewing group coverage from your employer.
+Calculates the monthly disability insurance benefit you need to maintain your lifestyle if illness or injury prevents you from working, after accounting for existing employer or government benefits.
+Use it when buying an individual disability policy or reviewing group coverage.

 About this calculator